Biarritz of the North

 Associated with the harbour was a coopers yard where boats were repaired or laid up.
 This was approached by way of a slip in the harbour's east corner near the burgh stable yard which was also used to stable the local constabulary horses.
 Two warehouses were built on the quay side, the present buildings occupied by East Lothian Yacht Club and the Harbour Terrace with their original outside staircases.
 These buildings were used for the storage of grain, wool and potatoes for export.
 Later they also accommodated a number of fishing families who had migrated from Buckhaven.
 Coal was transported to the town by boat from Bo'ness, the Fife coast and Newcastle with the coalyard situated on the site of the former Sun Parlour.
 In 1839 it cost 14/- a ton for Scotch Great Coal or 17/- a ton for English.
 Coal was very expensive and a great burden on the poor family.

 The original level of the road leading to the harbour can be seen below the railings at 19-29 Victoria Road.
-This property incorporating Lower Quay was constructed in 1868 by Keddie & Herriot whose joiners yard was in the Quadrant.
+This property incorporating Lower Quay was constructed in 1868 by Keddie & Herriot whose joiners yard was situated at the back of the Quadrant.
 At that time John Herriot was a Town Councillor and the row of cottages were known as Herriot Place.
 The outside staircases remain but the coal cellars underneath were removed when the road was raised and the building on the south end added.
 The Fisherman's Hall was built in 1883 and in April 1890, the Town Council and the Coastguard Service signed an agreement on the position of the new Semaphore Station on the Platcock Rocks and the annual rent.
 In 1896 The Coastguard Station was connected by telephone to the Post Office when four telegraph poles were erected along the beach.